moov-io/customers/README.md

 ##### Local storage

-- `SECRETS_LOCAL_BASE64_KEY`: A base64 encoded key used to encrypt and decrypt secrets which are stored in the database.
-This value needs to look like `base64key://value` where `value` is a 32 byte random key.
+- `SECRETS_LOCAL_BASE64_KEY`: A URI used to encrypt account numbers for storage in the database.
+This value needs to look like `base64key://value` where `value` is a base64 encoded 32 byte random key.

 ##### Google Cloud Storage